BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: A Bayesian Retrofit of LIME

 \subsection{Embedding Prior Knowledge in LIME}

-The interpretable local surrogate model is trained on weighted samples perturbed around the instance of interest (cf. the step 4 in the LIME workflow).
-If we use a Bayesian linear regressor as our surrogate model, then, by substituting $(\pmb{X},Y)$ in Eq.~\eqref{eq_post_mean_vector} and \eqref{eq_post_cov_matrix} with the $(\pmb{X}',Y')$ (defined earlier as weighted samples), the posterior estimates on $\pmb{\beta}$ now are with Gaussian parameters:
+The local surrogate model is trained on \textit{weighted} samples perturbed around the instance of interest, with weights representing their respective proximity to the instance.
+Therefore, the posterior estimate on $\pmb{\beta}$ is now as follows.